logdna/logdna-cli/README.md

 # logdna-cli

-The LogDNA CLI allows you to signup for a new account and tail your servers right from the command line.
+The LogDNA CLI allows you to sign up for a new account and tail your logs right from the command line.

 ## Getting Started